pulumi/pulumi-eks/docs/eks-v3-migration.md

 If you do not need the default cluster and node security groups you can disable those now with the `skipDefaultSecurityGroups` flag.
 Those security groups will not be created when setting that flag to true.

-Because of this change, the `clusterSecurityGroup` and `nodeSecurityGroup` properties are optional now.
+Because of this change, the `clusterSecurityGroup`, `nodeSecurityGroup` and `clusterIngressRule` properties are optional now.
 If you're using those outputs you'll need to update your code accordingly.